romallen/jse-stock-scraper/README.md

 ## The Chart

-The use the chart html file with the data you scraped replace the url found on line 313 in the `chart.html` file with your own S3 url.
+To use the chart html file with the data you scraped replace the url found on line 313 in the `chart.html` file with your own S3 url.

-You should also add `/${selectedComp}-data.json` to the end of the url.
+You should also add `/${selectedComp}-data.json` to the end of your url.